iamjohnwhite/bricks-floating-panels/readme.txt

 == Changelog ==

 = 1.8.4 =
-* Updated the plugin author to John White (https://iamjohnwhite.com).
+* Test release to verify automatic update delivery to WordPress sites.

 = 1.8.3 =
 * Renamed the plugin to "BFP Bricks Floating Panels" for clearer identification in the Plugins list.